UPDATE: In 2020, the rules and steps related to applying for Medicaid are expected to remain the same.

-Medicaid eligibility includes a wide variety of patients in the state of Colorado.
-Prior to reviewing the Colorado Medicaid eligibility requirements, review the list of eligible groups so you understand the basics in how to qualify for Medicaid in CO:
+Medicaid eligibility includes a wide variety of patients in Colorado.
+Prior to reviewing the Colorado Medicaid eligibility requirements, review the list of eligible groups so you understand the basics in how to qualify for Medicaid in Colorado:

 - Children – In order to be eligible for CO Medicaid as a child, you must be between the ages of 0 and 18.
 Colorado offers children Medicaid coverage through a special program called Child Health Plan Plus (CHP+).